 If Au Pairs try to find their Host Family with the help of an Au Pair agency they often have to provide a Dear Host Family letter.
 As soon as the Host Family selected several appealing profiles of potential Au Pairs, they normally will get the Au Pair’s Host Family letter.

-There might also be sections on Au Pair matching websites which require an Au Pair letter to the Host Family.
-As Host Families may read lots of these Au Pair letters, the most important question is, how to convince them that your are their perfect match?!
+There might also be sections on Au Pair matching websites that require an Au Pair letter to the Host Family.
+As Host Families may read lots of these Au Pair letters, the most important question is, how to convince them that you are their perfect match?!

 How to write a successful “Dear Host Family”-letter

 Straight from your first draft of the Dear Host Family letter, there is one very important thing you should keep in mind: The letter to the Host Family needs to be kept as short as possible!
 If you write paragraph after paragraph you will risk that the Host Family close your letter before reading it all as it feels too time intensive to read the whole letter.

 You need to attract the Host Family’s attention with your accurately worded letter, describing your personality and ambitions in a summary instead of a long story.
 Unfortunately, this also means that there is not much space for creativity because you need to list important things about yourself.
 Hence, this will already take some space in your letter.